 In addition to the need for tighter application management in general, the fact that IT organizations are managing multiple Evergreen IT streams in parallel requires constant application packaging and testing that is integrated with and can trigger smart workflows in your Evergreen IT management tooling.

 In addition to constant application packaging and testing needs we also need to consider that we are not rolling out only one new Windows update at a time across a physical environment only.
 Today's environments are so much more complex.
 You most likely will have to manage two or three different versions of Windows across multiple environments that could be partly running on physical hardware, internal Virtual Desktop Infrastructure (VDI), Azure Virtual Desktop (AVD, formerly known as Windows Virtual Desktop), Citrix, and many other platforms.
 This all needs to be carefully and strategically managed (e.g., through right-sizing).

 Challenges & Hurdles To Achieving Evergreen IT

-This will not only require a shift in thinking and organizational structures/processes, but the technical ability to surface all end user assets with a central command and control center, like Dashworks, which builds on one version of the truth to initiate and track thousands of end user change events.
+This will not only require a shift in thinking and organizational structures/processes, but also the technical ability to surface all end-user assets with a central command and control center, like Dashworks, which builds on one version of the truth to initiate and track thousands of end-user change events.

 Are you concerned about how Evergreen IT will impact your organization?
 Do you have questions about how to best implement Evergreen IT in your organization?
-Schedule a no-strings-attached 60-minute consultation with one of our specialists to discuss your IT plans for 2017 and beyond, and leverage our decade-worth of experience gleaned from successfully migrating more than 5 million assets.
+Schedule a no-strings-attached 60-minute consultation with one of our specialists to discuss your IT plans for the future, and leverage our more than a decade-worth of experience gleaned from successfully migrating millions of assets.
 Simply click below to schedule your consultation.